skycoin/skywire-testnet/testnet_rules.md

 - 30 day length
 - starting on the 5th day of the subsequent month at 00:00

-#### Reward Details - February
+#### Reward Details - March
 Rewards are being paid on a node by node basis.
 The total amount you may earn is 8 per node rewards for each miner.
 The per node rewards for February are as follows:
-- Skycoin price $1.1301
+- Skycoin price $1.4063
-- **9.214 (9.213786390584902) Skycoin per node reward**
+- **7.404 (7.404181184668989) Skycoin per node reward**
-- Skycoin per node reward equals $USD 10.412499999999998
+- Skycoin per node reward equals $USD 10.4125

 ***

 <h3>DIY Skyminers</h3>

 Rewards are being paid on a node by node basis.
 The total amount of rewards is limited by a pool size that is subject to change.
-The DIY pool size for January was 16,000 Skycoin:
+The DIY pool size for March was 16,000 Skycoin:
-* **2.896 (2.896451846488052) Skycoin / node with a maximum of 8 nodes; 23.172 Skycoin maximum**
+* **2.858 (2.85816362986781) Skycoin / node with a maximum of 8 nodes; 22.865 Skycoin maximum**
 * As soon as the total amount of rewards of all eligible nodes would be surpassed the pool size, we will adjust the rewards as follows:
 	* The Skycoin in the pool will be evenly split up between all nodes which are eligible for rewards.
 	* The maximum amount of Skycoin that any node can receive is 6 (six) Skycoin.